 Emotional appeal advertising is a type of marketing that focuses on eliciting emotional responses from an audience, rather than relying on logical arguments.
-It seeks to trigger emotional reactions in the target audience by using language, images, and videos that are designed to evoke certain feelings in viewers.
+It seeks to trigger the recipient’s emotions by using language, images, and videos that are designed to evoke certain feelings in viewers.
 Such types of advertising often incorporate pathos – emotional content or appeal – to make more emotional connections with a consumer.

 Therefore, emotional appeal advertising is most effective when it’s used in conjunction with factual evidence that supports the product or service being sold.
 This helps establish credibility and trust with the audience.
 Additionally, appeal to emotion is generally more successful when it resonates with the audience’s emotions, rather than trying to elicit completely new emotional reactions.